deushon/Raid-app-x402/README.md

 ```

 The direct provider creates on-chain SOL transfers via `@solana/web3.js`, waiting for the configured confirmations before completing the robot command.
 This mirrors the optional architecture described in the x402 examples, where validation can rely solely on blockchain state instead of a facilitator service.[^1]

+### Executor Selection & Pricing

+- `COMMAND_DANCE_STRATEGY` controls how robots are chosen for the `dance` command.
+The default `lowest_price` ranks robots by the price advertised in their health metadata (`availableMethods[].pricing`).
+Fallback strategies include `sequential` (keep registration order) and `random`.
+- `COMMAND_BUY_COLA_STRATEGY` defaults to `closest`, selecting the robot geographically nearest to the requested location.
+Set it to `lowest_price` to prefer cheaper vendors when pricing is available.
+- `PRICING_MARKUP_PERCENT` applies a markup on top of the sum of robot costs when reporting suggested prices in command responses.
+The default adds 10 %, so a 0.1 SOL dance results in a suggested client charge of 0.11 SOL.

 ### Web Console